Home Why is the Van Gogh Museum failing to authenticate Vincent’s work?

 Works comprised within the Bonger list are inevitably authentic.
 “Number 19.4 is described as Myosotis (forget-me-not) the only Van Gogh painting in the world on which a Myosotis (Forget-me-not flower) is painted and where size fits“, Roubrocks states.

-Still Life with Peonies has been through an incessant decades-long struggle for recognition by the VGM and continues to, just as Farmhouse with Barn and Well is, and just as Sunset at Montmajour had.
+Still Life with Peonies has been through an incessant decades-long struggle for recognition by the VGM and continues to, just as Sunset at Montmajour had.
 It should not be an absolute nightmare to have a museum recognize its namesake’s work, but it is! and, equally as exhausting.

 When asked, “What positive changes would you wish for the Van Gogh world?”
 Marcus Roubrocks replied: